sarahtaji/cse15l-lab-reports/lab2.md

   ![image](user_.png)
 - The path to the public key for SSH key for logging into `ieng6` (within your account on `ieng6`)
   ![image](Key.png)
-- The terminal interaction logged into `ieng6` with course-specific account without being asked for a password.
+- The terminal interaction logged into `ieng6` with a course-specific account without being asked for a password.
  ![image](log1.png)

 ## Part 3: Reflection
-During the 2nd and 3rd weeks of the lab, I've acquired several technical skills that I wasn't familiar with before, such as:
+During the 2nd and 3rd weeks of the lab, I acquired several technical skills that I wasn't familiar with before, such as:

 - Setting up and using `SSH keys`, which removed the constant need for entering a password every time I accessed `ieng6`.
 - Utilizing the `SCP command` to quickly transfer files between my computer and `ieng6`.